Bright-Plugins/bv-order-status/readme.txt

 == Description ==

-Order Status control is a WooCommerce Extension which helps shop admin to complete order automatically.
+The Order Status Control for WooCommerce plugin by Bright Plugins helps shop admins complete orders automatically.
+By default, WooCommerce is auto-complete “downloadable” products but not “Virtual” products.
+This plugin auto-completes virtual products as well.
+It also comes with two more additional cases.

-By default WooCommerce is auto complete "downloadable" products but not "Virtual" products. with help of this plugin it's auto complete virtual products as well.
+= Plugin Features: =

-it's also comes with 2 more additional cases. here is the all case details below:
+* **Default:** Default WooCommerce Order method.
-* <strong>Default:</strong> Default WooCommerce Order method.
+* **All orders containing only Virtual Products:** Orders that don’t have any other physical products and only have Virtual products will be marked as completed.
-* <strong>All Orders which content only Virtual Products:</strong> Product which doesn’t have any other physical products and only have Virtual product will mark as completed.
+* **All Orders that have Paid Successfully:** All orders (along with physical products) that successfully paid will be marked as complete.
-* <strong>All Orders which have Paid Successfully:</strong> All orders (along with physical products) which successfully paid the order payment will mark as completed.
+* **All Orders:** No matter what is the order contains or has (payment complete, virtual, physical, offline payments, etc.), as soon as a customer land on the thank you page, the order status will be changed to complete.

-* <strong>All Orders:</strong> No matter what is the order content or has (payment complete, virtual, physical, offline payments, etc.) as soon as a customer land on the thank you page the order status will be changed to complete.
+= Setting Location: =

-Order Status Control option will be found under WooCommerce > settings > General Tab
+Order Status Control option will be found under WooCommerce > Settings > General Tab

 ## 🔥 WHAT’S NEXT ##

-If you like this order status control plugin, then consider checking out our other free plugins:
+**If you like this order status control plugin, then consider checking out our other free plugins:**

 [Preorder for WooCommerce](https://wordpress.org/plugins/pre-orders-for-woocommerce/) – Ultimate Preorders Plugin for WooCommerce.
-[Show Stock for WooCommerce](https://wordpress.org/plugins/woo-show-stock/) [Disable Email Notifications for WooCommerce](https://wordpress.org/plugins/woo-disable-email-notifications/)
+[Show Stock for WooCommerce](https://wordpress.org/plugins/woo-show-stock/) [Disable Email Notifications for WooCommerce](https://wordpress.org/plugins/woo-disable-email-notifications/) [Custom Order Status](https://wordpress.org/plugins/bp-custom-order-status-for-woocommerce/) Allows to create custom order status for WooCommerce

 == Installation ==